littleosbook/littleosbook/getting_to_c.md

 ## Calling C Code From Assembly
 The next step is to call a C function from assembly code.
-There are many different conventions for how to call C code from assembly [@wiki:ccall].
+There are many different conventions for how to call C code from assembly code [@wiki:ccall].
 This book uses the _cdecl_ calling convention, since that is the one used by GCC.
 The cdecl calling convention states that arguments to a function should be passed via the stack (on x86).
 The arguments of the function